salottodev/bisq-mobile/README.md

  - Some Apple M chips have trouble with cocoapods, follow [this guide](https://stackoverflow.com/questions/64901180/how-to-run-cocoapods-on-apple-silicon-m1/66556339#66556339) to fix it
  - On MacOS: non-homebrew versions of Ruby will cause problems
- - On MacOS: If Fleet Pre-flight gives error "Gradle not found" and running the (1) terminal command doesn't even run, you need to install gradle with `homebrew` and then run `gradle wrapper` on the root.
-Then reopen Fleet and try the Pre-flight again.
+ - On MacOS: If Gradle sync fails with "Gradle not found" error, you may need to install gradle with `homebrew` and then run `gradle wrapper` on the root.
+Then reopen Android Studio and try syncing again.

 ### Initial Project Structure